GioF71/librespot-docker/README.md

 ### Dependency on Raspotify

 I am currently relying, as mentioned before, to the Raspotify project to build this image.
-Of what Raspotify, this container only uses librespot.
+Of what Raspotify provides, this container only uses librespot.
 I have a branch dedicated to this issue: the problem is with the build on GitHub via QEMU, which fails for the armhf architecture.
 Any help in resolving this issue is welcome.